| | | | |

 • Fresh lemons- Both fresh lemon juice and zest are used to give bright lemon flavor.
 If you want them extra lemony, you could add 1/2 teaspoon of natural lemon extract.

 • Salted or unsalted butter and oil– I add a mix.
 Butter brings the best flavor, but a bit of oil helps to keep it moist.
+I do the same in this sourdough lemon loaf.

 • Granulated sugar.